 This is the second of a multi-part discussion.
-This article focuses on Competitor Analysis (a system of continuous feedback) gives businesses the winning edge over competitors and profits – even in challenging economic times.
+This article focuses on Competitor Analysis (a system of continuous feedback) gives businesses the winning edge over competitors – even in challenging economic times.

 In this segment, we will define the competitive environment and give some examples of how companies use Competitor Analysis to anticipate or react to business challenges.

 For most businesses, the main focus of their Competitor Analysis is on their competitors, with pricing and product/service offerings as the main areas of concern.

 Directing one’s focus solely on competitors is understandable and provides some useful insights, but having your company’s radar and response capability focused on a small part of the competitive environment can leave your business exposed to being blindsided.

 The competitive environment includes the following:

 - Demographics (New or changing markets, changes in product/service demands, development of new population centres, etc.);

 - Supply chains and the availability and pricing of raw materials;

 - Legislation (actual or proposed) and special interest groups

 New technologies may be either technologies recently developed or technologies adopted from non-related industries.